WE OFFER MORE THAN A HELPING HAND

 Life Skills Training

-AAY will assist the clients with the necessary skills to successfully live in today's world.
+AAY will assist the participants with the necessary skills to successfully live in today's world.
 These include knowing how to work at a job and be part of a team, manage money, manage time, and live as part of the family and learning effective communication skills.
-AAY will assist and support the client/mentee to thrive in the community and in the world beyond.
+AAY will assist and support the participant to thrive in the community and in the world beyond.
 We focus on helping the client with the essential life skills including flexibility, initiative, social skills, productivity, and leadership.
 AAY will incorporate technology awareness to help to identify what technologies make sense to use given a specific problem; the goal is to educate people about the capabilities of the technology, so they can begin to think creatively about transforming and transition back into society.

 Workshops and Presentations